-Genetic testing startup Prenetics gets $40M from investors including Alibaba’s Hong Kong fund
+Genetic testing startup Prenetics gets $40M from investors, including Alibaba’s Hong Kong fund

 The next revolution will be reclaiming your digital identity